 If you want to re-earn your badge as the best aunt, uncle, or parent in the whole wide world, consider the following unique gift ideas for kids who have it all:

-Depending on which stage of development your sassy child is in, choose from among the following presents to help them out:
+Depending on which stage of development your sassy child is in, choose from the following presents to help them out:

 - A talking toy: There’s so much joy to be had in recording yourself and listening to it afterward.
 And, if adults find it amusing, so will your child.
-Encourage your kid to expand their vocabulary or improve their language abilities by gifting them with a talking toy with recording capabilities.
+Encourage your kid to expand their vocabulary or improve their language abilities by gifting them a talking toy with recording capabilities.
 Some toys have built-in educational functionalities, like counting or phonetics.

 - Blocks or building toys: Buying your kid toys that need building or constructing helps promote motor skills, as well as hand and eye coordination.
 If your child likes to build things, buy some lightweight and colorful blocks that are easy to set aside once playtime is over.
 To make them enjoy their toys better, get one that’s made according to their favorite characters.

 - Squishy toys: You can buy clay to let your kids reshape and create anything, their imagination being the only limit.
-You can also make your own squishy toy by taking a resealable plastic bag and filling it with water, glitters, and anything that may fancy your kid.
+You can also make your own squishy toy by taking a resealable plastic bag and filling it with water, glitter, and anything that may fancy your kid.

 For Kids Who Love To Read

 Type gift ideas on the search bar and you’ll be bombarded with hundreds, if not thousands, of choices.
 If you know your child’s hobbies, however, gift-hunting might be easier.
+An activity book is also a really fun thing to have so your child can do a bit of learning while having some fun!

 Does your child like to read stories?
 Are they the next Hemingway?
 Introduce your child to the wonderful world of literature with the following presents:

 - Age-Appropriate books: Board books, picture books, pop-up books, or chapter books—there’s a wide range of choices, depending on your child’s age.
-You may want to take your kid to a book store to see which kids’ novels interest them.
+You may want to take your kid to a bookstore to see which kids’ novels interest them.

 - A book subscription: If you can’t go out of your house due to the pandemic restrictions, there are publishing companies that offer monthly and yearly book subscriptions delivered straight to your doorstep.
 This way, you’ll have access to assorted books even while staying in the comfort of your home.